patrickcping/pingone-go-sdk-v2/management/docs/FormPolling.md

 ### NewFormPolling

-`func NewFormPolling(pollingAppearance EnumFormPollingAppearance, size EnumFormItemSize, ) *FormPolling`
+`func NewFormPolling(key string, pollingAppearance EnumFormPollingAppearance, size EnumFormItemSize, ) *FormPolling`

 NewFormPolling instantiates a new FormPolling object This constructor will assign default values to properties that have it defined,